 Classification Robustness.
-Deep neural networks (DNN) are dominant solutions in image classification [13].
-However, quality assurance is essential when DNNs are used in safety-critical systems, for example, cyber-physical systems such as self-driving cars and medical diagnosis [1].
-From an assurance point of view, the robustness of the classification against input perturbations is one of the key properties, and thus, it has been studied extensively [11].
-[4,6] reported that despite input images can be perturbed in the real world by various mechanisms, such as brightness change and translation; even small semantic perturbations can change the classification labels for DNNs.
-Therefore, it is essential to verify classification robustness against semantic perturbations.
-Several methods have already been proposed to compute the range of perturbation parameters (e.g., the amount of brightness change and translation) that do not change classification labels [2,16].
+Deep neural networks (DNN) are now dominant solutions in computer vision, notably for image classification [20].
+However, quality assurance is essential when DNNs are used in safety-critical systems [2].
+From an assurance point of view, one key property that has been extensively studied is the robustness of the classification against input perturbations [16].
+In particular, a long line of work has focused on robustness to adversarial input perturbations [35].
+However, DNNs have been shown to also be vulnerable to input perturbations likely to naturally occur in practice, such as small brightness changes, translations, rotations, and other spacial transformations [8, 19, 40, 7, 11].
+In this paper we focus on such semantic perturbations.
+A number of approaches have been proposed to determine the range of perturbation parameters (e.g., the amount of brightness change and translation) that do not change the classification [3, 23].
+However, we argue that classification robustness is not a sufficient quality assurance criterion in safety-critical scenarios.

 Classification Validity.
-It is known that DNNs classify an input image by paying particular attention to certain specific pixels in the image; a graphical representation of the magnitude of attention to each pixel, like a heatmap, is called saliency-map [21,27].
+It is known that DNNs classify an input image by paying particular attention to certain specific pixels in the image; a graphical representation of the magnitude of attention to each pixel, like a heatmap, is called saliency-map [28, 34].
 A saliency-map can be obtained from the gradients of DNN outputs with respect to an input image, and it is used to check the validity of the classification decision basis.
-For instance, if a DNN classifies the subject type by paying attention to a background rather than the subject to be classified in an input image (as in the case of "Husky vs. Wolf [19]"), it is not a valid basis for classification.
+For instance, if a DNN classifies the subject type by paying attention to a background rather than the subject to be classified in an input image (as in the case of "Husky vs. Wolf [26]"), it is not a valid basis for classification.
 We believe that such low validity classification should not be accepted in safety-critical situations, even if the classification labels are correct.
-Semantic perturbations can significantly change the saliency-maps [17,7,8].
+Semantic perturbations can significantly change the saliency-maps [24, 12, 13].
 However, existing robustness verification methods only target changes in the classification labels and not the saliency-maps.